 SWK 454.
-The History Of The Family.
+ECCE: History of the Family.
 4 Hours.

 The modern family in comparative and historical perspective.
 Selected themes -- changing patterns of household, intimacy, gender -- explored historically to understand their present importance.
 Course Information: Same as HIS 454, and WGS 454.
+This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of U.S. Communities.